School Safety and Belonging

 Everyone Belongs

-Treating EVERYONE with respect is at the core of the District’s mission of providing a safe and engaging learning environment that will challenge and motivate all students to reach their full potential.
-The District respects, and teaches our students to respect, each other and our individual differences.
+Treating everyone with respect is at the core of the district’s mission to provide a safe and engaging learning environment that challenges and motivates all students to reach their full potential.
+The district respects, and teaches our students to respect, each other and our individual differences.

-EVERY incident that is reported to us is taken very seriously and is addressed and fully investigated by school officials in conjunction with a School Resource Officer.
-Students found in violation of the Code of Student Conduct or Board policy will face strict student disciplinary repercussions, as well as potential legal consequences.
-When school is not in session, the District encourages parents/guardians to contact the police should their student be experiencing any type of harassment or cyberbullying.
+Every incident reported to us is taken very seriously and is thoroughly investigated by school officials in conjunction with a School Resource Officer.
+Students found to be in violation of the Code of Student Conduct or Board policy will face strict disciplinary repercussions, as well as potential legal consequences.
+When school is not in session, the district encourages parents/guardians to contact the police should their student be experiencing any harassment or cyberbullying.

-Spring Grove Area School District will continue to work in partnership with staff, students, families, and the community to make our schools safe for ALL.
-We continue to strive for a school environment and community where every person is safe and feels they belong.
+Spring Grove Area School District will continue to work in partnership with staff, students, families, and the community to ensure our schools are safe for all.
+We continue to strive for a school environment and community where every person feels safe, valued, and a sense of belonging.

-Thank you for your partnership and commitment in creating a better world for our students and for each other.
+Thank you for your partnership and commitment to creating a better world for our students and for each other.

 Everyone Belongs Initiatives and Programs